Rose's Turn: Critical reception

 Chicago magazine described it as "show-stopping."
 Michael Kuchwara, notable theater critic for the Associated Press, described it as a "blazing finale."
 The Hour named it a "showstopping tour-de-force."
 The Spokesman-Review wrote the song "may not match the other songs for lyrics and melodic value, but its emotional effect is riveting", and described it as a "magical moment."
 Boca Raton News names it a "torch song" and the "dramatic high point."
 Toledo Blade wrote "when [Mama Rose] sings 'Rose's Turn', a touching reflection of who she is and what she gave up for her daughters, we finally understand the passions that drove her."
 Kuchwara in another AP review called it a "stunning musical soliloquy," adding "it's here where Rose pours out her true feelings, letting the rage and frustration of a stymied life explode."

+Glee version

+"Rose's Turn" was featured on the Glee episode “Laryngitis” in 2010, sung by Kurt Hummel (Chris Colfer).
+It was released on the deluxe version of Glee: The Music, Volume 3 Showstoppers the same year.